Iran: Cyberattack targets gas stations and alters billboards | DW | 26.10.2021

 The disruptions occurred before the second anniversary of protests resulting from an increase in fuel prices in November 2019 that led to the deaths of hundreds at the hands of the Iranian state security forces, according to human rights watchdog Amnesty International.

-Iran has faced numerous cyberattacks in the past, which it has blamed on the US and Israel.
+Iran has faced numerous cyberattacks in the past, which it has blamed on the United States and Israel.
 Much of the country's infrastructure was taken offline following the Stuxnet attack on the country's nuclear program which disrupted thousands of centrifuges in the country's nuclear program.

 ar/jsi (AFP, AP, Reuters)